isc-projects/stork/doc/usage.rst

 .. note::

-   Some of the configuration fields may contain sensitive data (eg. passwords or tokens).
-The content of these fields is hidden and a placeholder is shown.
+   Some of the configuration fields may contain sensitive data (e.g. passwords or tokens).
+The content of these fields is hidden, and a placeholder is shown.
    Users in the super admin group can display a plain value on demand.

 Dashboard